The bound mass of Dehnen models with centrally peaked star formation efficiency: Results

 The survivability of model clusters are shown on the aspects of 4 different SFEs: on panel (a) of Fig~\ref{fig:Fb-SFE} SFE is measured within $10a_\mathrm{P}$ for the Plummer models and $10a_\mathrm{D}$ for the Dehnen models, in the panel (b) we measure SFE within a Jacobi radius, $<R_\mathrm{J}\equiv20r_\mathrm{h}$ for our simulations.
 In panels (c) and (d) we present the results in the aspect of LSF (i.e. SFE within a half-mass radius) and the eSFE (i.e. SFE based on virial ratio).
 The results for the Dehnen model clusters presented by red, green and blue dots corresponding to $\gamma=0,1,2$, and for newly ran Plummer models by blue plus symbols.
 The black crosses correspond to the default (or so-called ``standard'') models of the previous Plummer model clusters \citep{Bek+17,Bek+19}.
 Additionally in all panels results from \citet{Adams2000} (dashed line) and \citet{BK07} (black star symbols, their instantaneous gas expulsion case) have been presented as in the original papers, without any changes for the reference.
 In case of \citet{BK07} model, SFEs measured with different methods are equivalent to each other, because the stars and gas have density profiles of the same shape.
 Therefore it does not matter within which radius you measure SFE, it will stay constant globally or locally in the scope of a given model.
 For their models eSFE also equivalent to the total SFE \citep[see][]{GoodwinBastian2006, Goodwin2009}.
 Therefore, their SFEs are quite consistent with those presented in Fig~\ref{fig:Fb-SFE}.

-We have found that our Plummer model simulations result in very similar final bound fraction, although the natal kick for SNe remnants has been included in the new simulations (compare blue plus symbols with black crosses in Fig.~\ref{fig:Fb-SFE}).
-This is explained by the late occurrence of SN explosions (3 or more Myr after instantaneous gas expulsion), when the whole dynamics of the cluster is defined within the first few Myrs of expansion.
+We have found that our Plummer model simulations result in very similar final bound fraction, although the natal kick for SNe remnants has been included in the new simulations (compare orange crosses with black dots in Fig.~\ref{fig:Fb-SFE}).
+This is explained by the late occurrence of SNe (3 or more Myr after instantaneous gas expulsion), when the whole dynamics of the cluster is defined within the first few Myrs of expansion.
 Also, in the updated stellar evolution prescriptions high-mass SNe remnant black holes have increased masses and no natal kick due to fallback mechanism \citep{Belczynski+2016,Kamlah+2021}, and thus do not escape the cluster.
 Therefore, the difference in remaining bound mass fraction between old and new simulations is not significant.
 Nevertheless, the minimum SFE needed for the Plummer model clusters to survive instantaneous gas expulsion stays in 0.15, if measured within $10a_\mathrm{P}$, or lowered to 0.12 if measured within a Jacobi radius (only due to the measuring method of SFE).
-Corresponding values of differently measured SFEs can be found in Tables~\ref{tab:sfe-tsf} and \ref{tab:sfe-tsf2}.
-In case of LSF and eSFE, the survivial SFE threshold are about 0.34 and 0.32, respectively, for the Plummer model clusters.
+Corresponding values of differently measured SFEs can be found in the electronic table attached to the paper or on Fig.~\ref{fig:allSFEs}.
+In case of LSF and eSFE, the survival SFE threshold are about 0.34 and 0.32, respectively, for the Plummer model clusters.
 Thus they stay consistent with other simulations used Plummer model as initial condition for their star cluster simulations \citep[][]{GoodwinBastian2006,BK07,Smith+11,Brinkmann+17,LeeGoodwin2016}.